August 23, 2022

 Simply put, shocking cleans the waterlines, while treatment maintains the clean environment created by shocking.
 Treatment products can only do so much, and biofilm is always working to multiply and grow.
 At some point, your treatment solution will become ineffective against the growth of bacteria in your waterlines.
 It’s at that point you need to come in with a stronger solution and remove the bacteria that have become a little too comfy in your waterlines.

-We describe the various treatment options in detail in our Complete Guide to Treating Dental Unit Waterlines.
+We go into more detail on treatment options in our Complete Guide to Treating Dental Unit Waterlines.

 Why does biofilm grow in dental waterlines?

-It’s important to remember that biofilm is everywhere.
-It’s the slimy algae on the rocks in the river, it’s the plague on your teeth, and it’s the grime in your waterlines.
+It’s important to remember that biofilm can go everywhere water does.
+It’s the slimy algae on the rocks in the river, the less-than-pleasant gooey film on your dog’s water bowl after a couple of days of sitting out, it’s the plague on your teeth, and it’s the grime in your waterlines.
 Biofilm isn’t new to you; it’s just growing in a place that forces you to deal with it in order to keep your practice safe.
 This leads to the never-ending fight we mentioned earlier.

 Unfortunately, the engineering of waterlines sets you at even greater odds as it is perfectly situated to house biofilm.
 Biofilms are complex organisms and we are still discovering more about them.
 (To learn more about biofilm, check out our Complete Guide to Biofilm in Dental Unit Waterlines.)
 The porous surface of waterlines and slow-moving water create the perfect breeding ground for bacteria to multiply and form biofilms.